icebarf/graph-man/README.md

 ## Problem Definition

-Design a program to represent linear and quadratic equations in the form of a Graph.
+Design a program to represent different types of equations in the form of a Graph.
 The input is provided in the command line.
 Support for basic trigonometric functions such as sin(), cos() and tan().
 Multiple equations should be supported.

 ## Roles of each member

 Idea for the project was given by Amritpal Singh.
 Jagraj has been collecting information on different methods of displaying graphs.
 Manraj Singh decided the format of input command line.
 Amritpal has done the programming of the project.
-It took 2 days to finish the project.
+It took 4 days to finish the project.
 All project files have been completed as per Amritpal Singh’s review.

 ## Reasons for the topic